iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ## Storing and sharing

-You can upload DVC-tracked data or models with `dvc push`, so they're safely stored [remotely](/doc/command-reference/remote).
+You can upload DVC-tracked data or model files with `dvc push`, so they're safely stored [remotely](/doc/command-reference/remote).
 This also means they can be retrieved on other environments later with `dvc pull`.
-First, we need to setup a
+First, we need to setup a storage:
-storage:

 ```dvc
 $ dvc remote add -d storage s3://mybucket/dvcstore